-Double Check Your Compliance To Tax Laws
+Double Check Your Compliance With Tax Laws

 The IRS may accuse the parties of trying to avoid the capital gains tax if you don’t follow the law.
 No matter what, you want to follow IRS gifting laws if you sell your home for less than its fair market value.
 Your tax attorney can help you understand the relevant information regarding these gift laws.

 Again, it’s best to hire a tax attorney so both you and your buyer ensure that you follow all tax laws.